-34 Financial risk management
+35.3 Financial risk management

-The Company's principal financial liabilities comprise of trade and other payables, borrowings, mainly for acquisition of property, plant and equipment.
-The Company's principal financial assets include loans, receivables, cash and cash equivalents derived directly from its operations.
+The Company's principal financial liabilities comprise of trade and other payables, borrowings (non-current and current, mainly for acquisition of property, plant and equipment).
+The Company's principal financial assets include trade receivables, cash and cash equivalents and other receivables derived directly from its operations.

 The Company is exposed to market risk, credit risk and liquidity risk.
 The Company's management oversees the management of these risks.
-The management provides assurance that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.
+The Company's financial risk management activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.